avikpln/calculus/NOTES.md

 `first_index` was originally unrestricted, accepting any integer.
 It is now constrained to `FIRST_INDEX_OPTIONS = (0, 1)`.

-An arbitrary `first_index` was rarely useful in practice: the only real use cases are thinking in one-indexed mathematical terms (`a_1, a_2, ...`) or zero-indexed programming terms (`a_0, a_1, ...`).
+An arbitrary `first_index` seems rarely useful in practice: the only real use cases are thinking in one-indexed mathematical terms (`a_1, a_2, ...`) or zero-indexed programming terms (`a_0, a_1, ...`).
 Supporting arbitrary starting points added complexity — an unbounded